Daniele-Tentoni/rts/README.md

 Any contribute is appreciated.
 Fork the repo and open pull request or open issue for any advice.

 I'm opening to both bug fixing or new feature requests.
 If you have a **Major Feature**, first open and outline your proposal so that it can be discussed; if you have a **Minor Feature**, you can open directly a pull request.
-Adding a new test case is always appreciated.
+Adding new test cases is always appreciated.

 ### Coding Rules